Built by A Multi-racial Team

 Trustee (Finance)

-Uzma Anser holds double Master degrees, an MBA and M.Com(Finance) with more than 18 years Finance & HR experience in the Charity and Not- for-profit sector.
+Uzma Anser is a finance professional with more than 18 years of experience in Finance & HR in Charity and Not- for-profit sector.
 She is currently leading the finance team at Spitalfields Housing Association.
-Her career includes working for Policy Connect, Tate Modern, Comic Relief, International Fund for Animal Welfare, General Counsel of the Bar, Landaid and many other charitable organisations.
+Her career....

 Trustee (Finance)